Frequently Asked Questions

 Emmigration patterns from the Rheinland at the National Genealogical Society

-conference last year.
-If you are interested, I'd be delighted to give the
+conference.
+If you are interested, I'd be delighted to give a similar

 presentation at your local genealogical society meeting.